 If you’ve learnt ‘on the ground’ at an agency, you could consolidate your knowledge with a part time online or offline course.
 The tutor will probably be a UX design expert in, for instance, ecommerce site designs, and be able to give you useful skills or experiences you can’t get elsewhere.

 Master at least one prototyping tool like Figma.
 This free tool also enables you to collaborate with a team and share projects via mobile or computer.

 To stay at the top of your game it’s essential that you’re continually learning.
 Whether that’s by listening to industry podcasts, reading blogs, or reading books.
 Take online courses at sites like Lynda.com which offers lots for UX design.
 You can access these courses on your mobile or laptop so it’s a fast and convenient way to keep up to date with the latest UX design developments.

 In an ideal world you’ll pre-screen clients before working for them, but this isn’t always possible.
 You may start to get a feeling, though, that a client is going to be difficult by the way they communicate and their behaviors.
 Signs there could be a problem are:

 If potential clients are behaving in any of these ways, it’s probably a good idea to steer clear

-The best way to decline projects is to say “I’d love to help you, but this isn’t my area of speciality so I don’t think I’m the best person for the job”.
-It always pays to be polite - otherwise you could dent your reputation.
+The best way to decline projects is to say “I’d love to help you, but this isn’t my area of specialty so I don’t think I’m the best person for the job”.
+It always pays to be polite - otherwise, you could dent your reputation.